-1. Primary and secondary clutch must be OEM for the make, model and Year and as produced.
-Clutch components may be changed.

-- 2. Chain case must be OEM for the year, make and model, and in the OEM location, chain and gearing may be changed. - 3.
+- 1. Primary and secondary clutch must be OEM for the make, model and Year and as produced.
+Clutch components may be changed. - 2.
+Chain case must be OEM for the year, make and model, and in the OEM location, chain and gearing may be changed. - 3.
 Track drive shaft and jackshaft must be OEM for the year, make and model with no alterations.
 Speedometer may be defeated. - 4.
 Brakes may be changed with OEM components, must remain in the stock location.

 - 1. Any legal ski allowed. - 2.
 Maximum 6-inch carbide. - 3.
 Any steel suspension springs may be used. - 4.
 Front end may be lowered by means of limiters or shock collars, but must have functional travel. - 5.
 Torsion bar must be OEM for the model and in the stock mounting location. - 6.
-Shocks must be an emulsion type welded steel body, non-rebuildable non-gas shock. - 7.
+Shocks are limited to steel body rebuildable gas shocks, or steel body hydraulic shocks.
+Gas shocks may not utilize Piggy back, Remote reservoir, or "clicker" style shocks. - 7.
 Steering column must be OEM and in the stock location for the model, handlebars and or handle mount may be changed ,and a left side hook may be added.